Afreen89/GameLearning/README.md

 Conclusion:
 The results were not as good as expected.
-One of the reason could be the number of training epochs.
-It took four hours to train one agent.
+One of the reasons could be the number of training epochs.
+Also, it took four hours to train one agent.